Schulz, Reinhard

 2014–2016

-Director of the Didactic Centre (DiZ).
+Director of the Centre for Teaching and Learning (DiZ).

-2015-2018 Member of the VW sustainability project "Reflexive Responsibilisation.
-Responsibility for sustainable development.
+2015–2018 Member of the VW sustainability project ‘Reflexive Responsibilisation: Responsibility for Sustainable Development’.

-7/2016 Retirement from university service.
+July 2016 Retirement from university service.

 1/2017 Elected President of the IAJS (International Association of Jaspers Societies).